-Since its original landmark publication in 1980, A People’s History of the United States has been chronicling American history from the bottom up.
+Since its original landmark publication in 1980, A People’s History of the United States has been chronicling U.S. history from the bottom up.

-Frequent appearances in popular media, like The Sopranos, The Simpsons, Good Will Hunting, and the History Channel documentary The People Speak, testify to Zinn’s ability to bridge the generation gap with enduring insights into the birth, development, and destiny of the nation.
+The book has appeared in popular media, like The Sopranos, The Simpsons, Good Will Hunting, Lady Bird, and the History Channel documentary The People Speak.
 [Publisher’s description.]

 More than two million copies sold.